 De Beauvoir Gardeners love the idea of planting up areas in public view that make the neighbourhood a more pleasant place.
-We would like to give these some recognition by awarding a monthly prize of £25 for the ‘Planting of the month’.
-A planting can be any space, which can be seen from the street, including window-boxes, pots, front gardens, tree-pits etc. It doesn’t necessarily have to be beautiful, we would welcome entries from front garden veg plots as well.
-You may enter your own ‘garden’ or nominate something interesting you have seen.
+We would like to give these some recognition by awarding a prize of £25 for ‘Community Planting’.
+A planting can be any space, which can be seen from the street, including window-boxes, pots, front gardens, tree-pits etc. It doesn’t necessarily have to be beautiful, we would welcome entries from front garden veg plots and wild flower projects as well.
+You may enter your own ‘planting’ or nominate something interesting you have seen.

 - Entries must be from an area covered by the club, that is London Fields, De Beauvoir, Dalston, East Islington.

 - The planting must be visible to passers-by.

-- If entering on someone else’s behalf, you must have their permission.
+- If entering on someone else’s behalf, you must have their permission, name and contact details.

-You can enter by sending a photo with your name and address to firstname.lastname@example.org
+You can nominate a planting by sending a photo with your name and address to firstname.lastname@example.org